looeee/THREE.App/README.md

 * alpha: true
 * powerPreference: 'high-performance'

-If you want to use other options, just set `app.renderer = new WebGLRenderer( yourOptions )`.
+If you want to use other options, just set `app.renderer = new THREE.WebGLRenderer( { yourOptions } )`.

 ## Rendering

-By default, app.render() is called automatically each frame.
+By default, `app.render()` is called automatically each frame.
 This just calls `app.renderer.render( app.scene, app.camera )`.
 If you need to overwrite this, for example to add post-processing, then you can overwrite `app.render()`:

 ```js
 // include post processing scripts and set up post processing